Financial Support

 ™

-Bellingham Angel Group (BAG)
+Bellingham Angel Investors (BAI)

-The BAG is a group of accredited investors dedicated to providing equity capital to early and mid-stage entrepreneurial companies in the Pacific Northwest, with emphasis on those companies located in the Whatcom, Skagit and Island Counties of Washington State.
+The BAI is a group of accredited investors dedicated to providing equity capital to early and mid-stage entrepreneurial companies in the Pacific Northwest, with emphasis on those companies located in the Whatcom, Skagit and Island Counties of Washington State.
 Members are independent business owners and senior corporate executives experienced in financing and developing emerging enterprises.
 They mentor and coach the entrepreneurs in whom they invest, sometimes serve on their boards, provide contacts, and assist with team building, strategic planning and fundraising.
-BAG is a member of the Angel Capital Association.
+BAI is a member of the Angel Capital Association.

 ™